truptijangid13/Vanilla-vault/README.md

 🍦 Vanilla Vault

 A vault of handmade, beginner-friendly JavaScript notes — learn core JS concepts day by day, my vanilla way!

 Hey there, curious coder 👋
-Welcome to Vanilla Vault, a cozy little treasure chest where I’ve stored my daily JS learnings — no frameworks, no fluff — just pure, creamy Vanilla JavaScript. 🍨
+Welcome to Vanilla Vault, a cozy little treasure chest where I’ve stored my daily JS learnings — no frameworks, no fluff — just pure, creamy Vanilla JavaScript.

 This repo is perfect if you’re:

 A beginner learning JS from scratch 💻
 Someone revising concepts for interviews 🎯
 Or just vibing with that “back-to-basics” vanilla energy 🌈

-🗂 What’s Inside the Vault?
 ---

 ## 🗂 What’s Inside the Vault?